Bobtastisch1/Twitch-Raid/README.md

 # TwitchRaid

-You want to Raid on Twitch and don't realy know who you should raid.
+You want to raid on Twitch and don't really know who you should raid.

-Here is a simple Programm that checks all your Followers on Twitch and get those that are live in a List.
+Here is a simple program that checks all your followers on Twitch and gets those that are live in a list.

-From that List one gets Randomly choisen and will get the Raid.
+From that list, one is randomly chosen and will get the raid.

-All with just one Button.
+All with just one button.